jepersson/P5-enron/final_project/submission_questions.md

-Reflecting on the models for supervised learning being presented in the intro to machine learning lesson material I wanted to choose a model that is as simple as possible so that I still am able to made informed decisions when advancing into the parameter tuning stage.
+Reflecting on the models for supervised learning being presented in the intro to machine learning lesson material I wanted to choose a model that is as simple as possible so that I still am able to make informed decisions when advancing into the parameter tuning stage.
 This might say more about my current experience with machine learning rather than the data itself but are nonetheless a valid point to make.
 This assumption gave me three candidates presented early in the